mithunpaul08/cs4583_fall2020_hw4_java/README.md

 possible points.

 To get the remaining of the points, your code will be checked for things like readability and code quality.

-***Please note that this time on there will be a penalty for not following all instructions.
-Especially `do not merge the pull request`.***
+Please note that there will be a penalty for not following all instructions.
+Especially:
+- for not having a `dev` branch.
+- not raising a pull request against `main` branch.
+- `do not merge the pull request`.
+- etc